 SIP RPH signing is only performed by an authenticating NS/EP Service Provider.

-NS/EP call information will not be provided to a 3rd party Call Validation Treatment (CVT) for data analytics as per the Errata of [ATIS 1000074].

 An NS/EP Service Provider can use the same certificates for signing SIP RPH as they use for TN signing, but is not required to do so.

 Based on local policy, an NS/EP Service Provider may choose to honor NS/EP NGN-PS calls without a signed RPH or process with normal priority.